cyberdenz/python-careers-website/README.md

 # python-careers-website
-A careers website for python
+A careers website for Python with Python